 We are so excited to introduce Opera-Grams!

 Purchase an Opera-Gram to enjoy a live musical performance by the stars of Tacoma Opera from the comfort of your own home.
-Artists will arrive at your doorstep to perform their arias from a socially-safe distance of 6 feet away and apart.
+Artists will perform their arias outside your home from a socially-safe distance.

 Brighten someone’s day while supporting the arts.

-Opera-Grams are the perfect way to celebrate special occasions ranging from birthdays and anniversaries, to Mother’s Day and Father’s Day!
+Opera-Grams are the perfect way to celebrate special occasions ranging from holidays to birthdays and anniversaries!

 Deliverable on Saturdays and Sundays in the Seattle/Tacoma Metro Area ($100) and Olympia/Lacey Metro Area ($150).
 Spots are limited, be sure to reserve yours today!